chan1988/reverse_ad/README.md

-A minimalistic example of reverse-mode automatic differentiation imitating the PyTorch interface.
+A minimal example of reverse-mode automatic differentiation imitating the PyTorch interface.
 We create a bunch of `Variable` objects, do simple operations with them and then and call `.backward()` to compute the gradient components, accessible via